Welcome to FS - Fall semester 2022

 Lost and found

-The school does not take responsibility for students' belongings but they can get a locker to store their possessions.
+The school does not take responsibility for students belongings but they can get a locker to store their possessions.
 When students leave coats or bags at school they are not removed by staff.
 Smaller and more valuable items such as phones, wallets, credit cards and keys are taken to the school office and can be collected there.

 Illness and absences